sebsto/amplify-android-getting-started/02_create_android_app.md

 These two properties are implemented according to the `LiveData` publish / subscribe framework.
 It allows the Graphical User Interface (GUI) to subscribe to changes and to react accordingly.
 To learn more about `LiveData`, you can read [this doc](https://developer.android.com/topic/libraries/architecture/livedata) or follow [this short video tutorial](https://www.youtube.com/watch?v=OMcDk2_4LSk).
 To follow best practice, I keep the `MutableLiveData` property private and only expose the readonly `LiveData` property.
 Some [additional boilerplate code](https://stackoverflow.com/a/52075248/663360) is required when the data to publish is a list, as I want to make sure observers are notified when individual components in the list are modified.

 We also added a `Note` [data class](https://kotlinlang.org/docs/reference/data-classes.html), just to hold the data of individual notes.
 I used two distinct properties for `ImageName` and `Image`.
-I will take care of `Image` later on in section [06 Add Storage](o6_add_storage.md)
+I will take care of `Image` later on in section [6 Add Storage](06_add_storage.md)

 I choose to implement the [singleton design pattern](https://en.wikipedia.org/wiki/Singleton_pattern) for the `UserData` object, it allows me to refer to it from anywhere in the application just with `UserData`.

 ## Add GUI for individual cells in the list

-Individual cells in a scrolling list are called [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview), as the View can be recycled when the user scrolls up and down, when the view is not visible on the screen anymore.
+An individual cell in a scrolling list is a [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview), as the underlying View can be recycled when the user scrolls up and down, when the view is not visible on the screen anymore.

 Just like for a regular View, we create a layout XML files and a Kotlin class.
 A individual cell looks like this: